 Power & Energy Science and Technology

-The Advanced Naval Platforms Division's (ONR Code 331's) Power & Energy Science and Technology (S&T) program is focused on solving fundamental research problems, applying scientific knowledge, and developing power and energy solutions to Navy and USMC needs.
-There is a broad array of existing Power and Energy S&T challenges, and this program targets those having the most relevance to existing and future missions.
+This program is focused on solving fundamental research problems, applying scientific knowledge, and developing power and energy technology for Navy and USMC needs.
+There is a broad array of existing Power and Energy S&T challenges, and this program targets those having the most relevance and highest priority for existing and future missions.

 Research Concentration Areas